rhaleblian/pirix/README.md

 and display managers like `xrdp` will use that file instead.
 Salient if you, say, want piRIX to be available from your login screen.

+And if you know what way you want to start up your desktop, then do that.

 ## What gets installed?